hannesrosenbusch/my-site/assets/posts/Inter- and intra-regional variability of intergroup attitudes predict online hostility.md

 ---
-"Ideological divisions and regional hostility on Twitter"
+Ideological divisions and regional hostility on Twitter
 ---

 That the USA struggles with ideological polarization, especially regarding the issue of minority treatment, is well-known.